Predictia/AQUA/docs/sphinx/source/diagnostics/guidelines/output_management.rst

 - **model** (*str*): Model used in the diagnostic.
 - **exp** (*str*): Experiment identifier.
 - **diagnostic_product** (*str, optional*): Product of the diagnostic analysis.
+- **catalog** (*str, optional*): Catalog where to search for the triplet.
+By default, the `catalog` is the catalog name at the top of the list in `.aqua/config-aqua.yaml`.
+For more information on how to set the default catalog, read the section :ref:`aqua-set`.
 - **loglevel** (*str, optional*): Log level for the class's logger.
 Default is 'WARNING'.
 - **default_path** (*str, optional*): Default path where files will be saved.
 Default is '.'.
 - **rebuild** (*bool, optional*): Flag indicating whether to rebuild existing files.
 If set to True, existing files with the same name will be overwritten.
 Default is True.